-A hundred years ago collecting actual moths was very much the way it was done, and perhaps just as well.
-For the modern entomologist, old specimens provide a wealth of important information, and because they still exist it has been relatively easy to check and add Alice’s moths to Butterfly Conservation’s national moth database.
+A hundred years ago killing and pinning moth specimens and displaying the collection was the way moth recording was carried out, and perhaps just as well.
+For the modern entomologist, old specimens provide a wealth of important information and because Alice’s specimens were well curated and still exist it has been relatively easy to check and add some of her moths to Butterfly Conservation’s national moth database.
 Moth enthusiasts today continue to enjoy the list-making process, but their “collection” usually comprises a hard-drive full of photographs.
 Enhancing the value of Alice’s collection of specimens are her nature notebooks, documenting local expeditions, observations and dealings with other entomologists of the day.
 These are fascinating in their own right and make her moth-ing endeavours much more than a simple list of species and locations.

 Whittingehame has had little if any moth recording since Alice’s day and situated where it is, midway between moorland and coast, it has potential for a nice variety of species.
 This, combined with the historical documents and specimens from 100 years ago make for an interesting “following in footsteps” kind of project.
 So that is what I’ve decided to do.

-As “Lady of the Manor”, unmarried and responsible for managing and running the Estate for her bachelor brother (politician and brief-time Prime Minister Arthur Balfour), Alice and I have very little in common.
+As the only unmarried sister, Alice spent much of her adult life managing and running the Estate for her bachelor brother (politician and brief-time Prime Minister Arthur Balfour).
+In that respect we have little in common.
 However, as keen-verging-on-obsessive moth enthusiasts, trying to balance the desire to spend as much time as possible finding and documenting East Lothian’s moths with domestic duties, perhaps we do have some shared circumstances.